 Ms. Kang has been a jury for music festivals and competitions.

-Since 2001, she has taught numerous cello students who have won Grand Prize, First Prize and Exceptional Young Talent Special Prize in many competitions such as Golden Classical Music Awards International Competition 2021, the 5th Edition of the Great Composers International Music Competition The Art of Strings 2020 in United Kingdom, 2020 Bonn Grand Prize Virtuoso International Music Competition in Germany, Glory International Romantic Music Competition 2019, Glory International Modern & Contemporary Music Competition 2019, 2019 Vienna Grand Prize Virtuoso International Music Competition, Golden Classical Music Awards New York International Music Competition 2019, American Protege International Concerto Competition in New York, Crescendo International Music Competition, Westside Music Association Competition in California, Music Teachers Association of California VOCE Solo Competition, American String Teachers Association Solo Competition, Southwestern Youth Music Festival Competition, Orange County Korean Cultural Center Annual Young Musician's Competition, Alabama Music Teachers Association Concerto Competition, Massachusetts Music Teachers Association/Music Teachers National Association State Performance Competition, and Second Prize in the 4th Edition of Great Composers International Competition The Music of America 2020, the 4th Edition of Great Composers International Competition Masters of Concerto Series 2019, ENKOR International Music Competition 2019, Golden Classical Music Awards New York International Music Competition 2018, 2017 Rome Grand Prize Virtuoso International Music Competition, etc.
+Since 2001, she has taught numerous cello students who have won Grand Prize, First Prize and Exceptional Young Talent Special Prize in many competitions such as Golden Classical Music Awards International Competition 2021, the 5th Edition of the Great Composers International Music Competition The Art of Strings 2020 in United Kingdom, 2020 Bonn Grand Prize Virtuoso International Music Competition in Germany, Glory International Romantic Music Competition 2019, Glory International Modern & Contemporary Music Competition 2019, 2019 Vienna Grand Prize Virtuoso International Music Competition in Austria, Golden Classical Music Awards New York International Music Competition 2019, American Protege International Concerto Competition in New York, Crescendo International Music Competition, Westside Music Association Competition in California, Music Teachers Association of California VOCE Solo Competition, American String Teachers Association Solo Competition, Southwestern Youth Music Festival Competition in California, Orange County Korean Cultural Center Annual Young Musician's Competition in California, Alabama Music Teachers Association Concerto Competition, Massachusetts Music Teachers Association/Music Teachers National Association State Performance Competition, and Second Prize in the 4th Edition of Great Composers International Competition The Music of America 2020, the 4th Edition of the Great Composers International Music Competition Masters of Concerto Series 2019, ENKOR International Music Competition 2019, Golden Classical Music Awards New York International Music Competition 2018, 2017 Rome Grand Prize Virtuoso International Music Competition in Italy, etc.

 Ms. Kang received Diploma of Recognition from the American Protege International Concerto Competition, and the Golden Classical Music Awards New York International Music Competition for the extraordinary dedication and achievement in the field of teaching music and presenting students to perform at Carnegie Hall.
 She also received Certificate of Excellence certified by the Crescendo International Music Competition committee in recognition of outstanding commitment to music education and students' achievement displayed on Crescendo International Competition 2019 Weill Recital Hall at Carnegie Hall in New York, NY.